Trump says position on border wall 'has never changed or evolved'

 He added, "He's changed his attitude towards the DACA issue and even the wall."

+Asked whether Mexico would pay for the wall, Kelly suggested the payment would be indirect.

+"We have some ideas on how things like visa fees, renegotiation on NAFTA on what that would mean to our economy.
+So in one way or another, it's possible that we could get the revenue from Mexico but not directly from their government," he told Fox.

-Sources also told CNN that Kelly told Democratic lawmakers Wednesday that some of Trump's positions as a candidate on the border wall were "uninformed."
+Sources also told CNN that Kelly told Democratic lawmakers that some of Trump's positions on the border wall were "uninformed."

+Trump's tweets Thursday mark the latest example of him contradicting his own administration officials or White House policy.
+He publicly suggested last fall that Secretary of State Rex Tillerson was "wasting his time" trying to negotiate with North Korea, and last week complicated a closely coordinated effort between his administration and congressional Republican leadership on a six-year extension of a section of the Foreign Intelligence Surveillance Act.

 From December 2016 through November 2017, the United States ran a trade deficit of $70.1 billion with Mexico, according to the Commerce Department.
 That figure represents goods only -- things like cars, oil and food.